perkinspprt-nvim/Odin-git-test/README.md

 # Odin-git-test
 Hello everyone.
 I'm trying to learn git and github.
-THe Odin project is very fun.
+The Odin project is very fun.